corerd/GmailPythonAPI/README.md

 # Gmail API requests in Python

-`gmailapi.py` is a client front-end library to make requests to the Gmail Google API.
+`gmailapi.py` is a client front-end library script to make requests to the Gmail Google API.

-Using this script as a standalone application, you can generate and authorize **OAuth 2.0 tokens** from Google Authorization Server.

 Gmail API relies upon [OAuth 2.0 protocol](http://tools.ietf.org/html/rfc6749) for authentication and authorization.